Dupuytren’s Contracture Long Term Disability Attorneys

 Can I Get Long Term Disability Benefits for Dupuytren’s Contracture?

 Whether you can receive long term disability benefits for Dupuytren’s contracture depends upon the terms of your specific long term insurance policy.
-The long term disability insurance attorneys of Abell and Capitan Law have experience with many different long term disability insurance companies and their policies.
+The long term disability insurance attorneys of Capitan Law have experience with many different long term disability insurance companies and their policies.
 Your first step is to request and obtain a copy of your disability insurance policy and carefully review it as you collect the information you need to apply for benefits.

 The next step is to apply for disability benefits.
-Although you could file for long term disability benefits without the formal representation of an attorney, our disability attorneys at Abell and Capitan Law are happy to answer your questions about the application process or file for benefits on your behalf.
+Although you could file for long term disability benefits without the formal representation of an attorney, our disability attorneys at Capitan Law are happy to answer your questions about the application process or file for benefits on your behalf.
 You can also find answers to some frequently asked questions here.

 One way to increase your chances of qualifying your Dupuytren’s contracture as a long term disability is to see whether you can identify other disabilities to combine it with.
 Many people with Dupuytren’s contracture also often have other contracture disorders, particularly in the feet.
 Many long term insurance policies will consider the combined effects of any disabilities, such as if you suffer contractures in more than one body part.